Gunmen kill 25, including 12 Revolutionary Guards, in attack on Iran military parade

 State television blamed “takfiri elements”, a reference to Sunni Muslim militants, for the attack.
 Ahvaz is in the center of Khuzestan province, where there have been sporadic protests by minority Arabs in predominantly Shi’ite Iran.

-An Iranian military spokesman said the gunmen were trained by two Gulf Arab states and had ties to the United States and Israel.
-He did not elaborate.
+The gunmen were trained by two Gulf Arab states and had ties to the United States and Israel, according to Shekarchi.

-“These terrorists...were trained and organized by two...
-Gulf countries,” Brigadier General Abolfazl Shekarchi told IRNA.
-“They are not from Daesh (Islamic State) or other groups fighting (Iran’s) Islamic system ... but they are linked to America and (Israel’s intelligence agency) Mossad.”
+“They are not from Daesh (Islamic State) or other groups fighting (Iran’s) Islamic system ... but they are linked to America and (Israel’s intelligence agency) Mossad,” he told state news agency IRNA.

 There was no immediate Gulf Arab comment on his remarks.